 President of the Attic Institute of Arts and Letters

 David Biespiel (pronounced buy-speel) founded the Attic Institute of Arts and Letters in 1999 as an independent writing and creativity studio in Portland's historic Hawthorne district.
 He is a poet, literary critic, memoirist, and contributing writer at American Poetry Review, Poetry, Politico, New Republic, The Rumpus, Slate, and The New York Times, among other publications.
 He is the author of numerous books, most recently The Education of a Young Poet, Charming Gardeners, A Long High Whistle, and The Book of Men and Women, which was chosen one of the Best Books of the Year by the Poetry Foundation.
 He has been a Lannan, National Endowment for the Arts, and Stegner fellow, a National Book Critics Circle Awards Finalist for the Nona Balakian Citation for Excellence in Reviewing, and the recipient of two Oregon Book Awards, in poetry and general nonfiction.
-Editor of the Everyman's Library edition of Poems of the American South, he is the recipient of Lannan, National Endowment for the Arts, and Stegner fellowships.
+He is Poet-in-Residence at Oregon State University.
+Forthcoming in 2019 is a new book of poetry, Republic Cafe.